Krasy8/krasy8/README.md

 ## Hi there <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">

-From the moment I have printed "Hello World" in my console, I knew I got the bug that would keep me hooked forever!
-That little spark has started something, which very quickly has become my number one focus, worth re-organizing my whole life around.
-Now I'm in the process of switching my career to IT, while developing new skills through continues learning, engaging with the community of developers and building my projects.
+My name is Konrad Krasowski and I'm a Java Developer with growing interest in front-end technologies.
+I'm in the process of switching my career to IT, while developing new skills through continues learning, engaging with the community of developers and building my projects.

 :mailbox: Reach me out!